c3ntrx/bitcoinblaster/README.txt

 In the instance shown it is using Globalboost since it is rather inexpensive at the moment.

-The only limits I have found is not haveing enought unspent UTXO inputs.
+The only limits I have found is not having enought unspent UTXO inputs.
 I suggest sending alot of small transactions to the wallet you are to use.

 You can adjust several variables, time intervals, amount to send at once,